Plutonium(III) chloride: Properties

 The color of plutonium(III) chloride depends on its method of production.
 Plutonium(III) chloride produced via dehydration of the hexahydrate is slate-blue, while when prepared by one of the anhydrous methods the compound is blue-green to emerald green.
 When condensated from the gas phase, it appears as an emerald green solid.
-It is incredibly hygroscopic, and is readily hydrated by atmospheric moisture.
-This leads to the formation of several hydrates, or compounds containing water.
+It is significantly hygroscopic, and is readily hydrated by atmospheric moisture, requiring it to be kept in an controlled, dehumidified atmosphere.
+Its hydration by atmospheric moisture leads to the formation of several hydrates, or compounds containing water.
 These include the monohydrate (PuCl3*H2O), dihydrate (PuCl3*2H2O), and hexahydrate (PuCl3*6H2O).
 Which hydrate is formed depends on the partial pressure of water in the atmosphere.
 Plutonium(III) chloride hexahydrate has a melting point of 94 °C, at which it melts in its own waters of crystallization, forming a solution.
 In a vacuum at 27 °C, it decomposes to give the monohydrate, and upon heating between 400 and 520 °C, it gives plutonium oxychloride, PuOCl.

+It is the only stable solid binary chloride of plutonium, but other chlorides are known in the gas phase.
 When heated with chlorine at high temperatures, plutonium(III) chloride reacts to form the compound plutonium tetrachloride, increasing its volatility.
 Upon condensing, it reverts to PuCl3.